Learn 8 different ways to generate a random password in Linux using Linux native commands or third-party utilities.

 You will be presented with the list of passwords at your terminal!
 What else you want?
 Ok.
 You still want to explore, pwgen

-comes with many custom options which can be referred for man page.
+comes with many custom options that can be referred for man page.

 Generate password using gpg tool